High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Empirical Analysis

-Turn to comparison between forecasting and now-casting.
-Recall that the goal of now-casting is to take advantages of available high-frequency data to improve the prediction of lower-frequency variables of interest.
-For the quarterly GDP growth rate, during the quarter of interest, some monthly macroeconomic variables and even some daily economic variables become available, now-casting attempts to update the GDP prediction by incorporating those newly available high-frequency explanatory variables.
-In this exercise, we consider now-casting with the first month data within the quarter available and the first two months data available.
+Next, we compare between forecasting and nowcasting.
+Recall that the goal of nowcasting is to take advantage of available high-frequency data to improve the prediction of lower-frequency variables of interest.
+For the quarterly GDP growth rate, during the quarter of interest, some monthly macroeconomic variables, and even some daily economic variables become available.
+Here, nowcasting attempts to update the GDP prediction by incorporating the newly available high-frequency explanatory variables.
+In this exercise, we consider nowcasting using the first month's data within the quarter, and using the first two months' data.